 Masters: Masters will specify the set of inputs for certain fields, that are pre-defined by GSTN itself.
 It includes fields like UQC, State Code, invoice type, supply type, etc.

-6. What is the information required to generate E-Invoice?
+6. What is the information required to generate an E-Invoice?

 - Supplier GSTIN,